 Links to guidelines and registration forms are provided below.
 If you have questions or would like to be added to our mailing list, please e-mail: Cdunlap@cityblm.org or Smlot@cityblm.org or call: (309) 434-2295.

 - 2020 Vendor Policies (.pdf)

 - USDA’s SNAP Guidelines

-All those applying as a bake sale or information booth, please see the Community Group Guidepost on guidelines.
+All those applying as a bake sale or information booth, please see the Community Group Guidepost on how to apply.
+Please review for the following guidelines.
 Those applying for these spots in the market must be a non-profit, government agency or educational institution.

 Illinois Department of Agriculture Licensing